 Salt Water Cure One of the most powerful cures in Feng Shui

 I have personally used salt water cures for over thirty years and if set up correctly you can get excellent results and also a fast working cure to combat sickness and bad luck.
-We use them for the #5 and #2 stars and this year 2007 you would place them in the southeast and centre but you should also use them on your fixed flying star if you have done your own natal chart.
+We use them for the #5 and #2 stars and this year 2021 you would place them in the southeast and north but you should also use them on your fixed flying star if you have done your own natal chart.
 If not, it may be worth considering our software as it calculates the flying stars automatically for you amongst many other Feng Shui formulas.
-In 2007 the #5 and #2 will be located in the northeast and central palace respectively.
-With the #2 in the central palace this will cause many problems if cures are not placed, the software will come in handy for 2007 and for the next 17 years as it gives much advice on cures and enhancers.
+In 2021 the #5 and #2 will be located in the southeast and north palace respectively.
+With the #2 in the north palace, this will cause many problems if cures are not placed, the software will come in handy for 2021 and until 2024 as it gives much advice on cures and enhancers.

 In traditional Feng Shui you do not have to cure every part of the home, if your #2 or #5 star fall in a bathroom, cloakroom, utility or any other less important room you do not really need a salt cure.
 If it falls in a bedroom, lounge, office or other room that you spend time in you need to set a cure up.